maxkreg/Tailscale-on-GL.iNET-OpenWRT/README.md

 This does currently not work when the router is in wifi repeater mode.
 Use wired phone tethering or wired LAN.
 I used a GL-A300M16 because the "Mango" variant (N300) does not have sufficient space in ROM, [although there are ways around that.](https://blog.patshead.com/2020/10/tailscale-on-my-gl-dot-inet-mango-openwrt-router.html)

+EDIT: There now is native support for selected models (see [docs](https://docs.gl-inet.com/router/en/4/tutorials/tailscale/) )

 ## configure an exit node
 [according to the Tailscale documentation](https://tailscale.com/kb/1103/exit-nodes)